 When the athlete is contacted or notified for testing, it is important to be aware of which entity is conducting the test.
-Ask for the DCO's credentials and have an understanding of an athlete's basic rights and responsibilities (see Rights and Responsibilities section).
+Ask for the DCO's credentials and understand an athlete's basic rights and responsibilities (see Rights and Responsibilities section).
 While many aspects of the testing process are identical worldwide, minor modifications to notification, equipment, and collection protocols are normal.
 Ask to document any irregularities in writing should they arise and be of concern.